 The King Faisal the 2nd Martyrs College in Amman is one of Jordan's "junior military academies.

-The King Faisal the 2nd Martyrs College in Amman is one of Jordan's "junior military academies.
+Background: The King Faisal the 2nd Martyrs College in Amman is one of Jordan's "junior military academies.
 It's helping to build up a corps of highly-trained and loyal officers to lead the Jordanian Army of the future.
 The students are drawn from the sons of famous military and civilian personalities who've died for their country, as well as a number of Sedouin youths.
 Many of the Students are orphans -- there are some 330 students at the colleges of which about 200 are orphans.
 The school which follows the programme of the Ministry of Education and gives general as well as military courses, is said to create a high spirit among its students and make them choose willingly to join the Arab Army Officers College.

 SYNOPSIS: The King Faisal the 2nd Martyrs College in Amman--one of the country's "junior" military schools.
 The students who pass through the schools are intended to make up the backbone of Jordan's future officer corps.
 It's claimed that many of them willingly choose to follow their course at the school by joining the Arab Army Officers College.